MomentsLD/moments/README.md

 ### Dependencies and details

 `moments` and `moments.LD` requires a number of dependencies.
-These are
+At a minimum, these include

 - numpy